 The main benefit of using multiple calendars was the ability to color-code them.
 When I started using Google Calendar, this was the only way you could color-code; today, however, you can assign colors to individual events.

-If you’d still like to create multiple calendars, though (I’d recommend it at least for special calendars that usually stay hidden, such as professor office hours), here are Google’s instructions.
+If you’d still like to create multiple calendars, though, here are Google’s instructions.

 Interested how to use your calendar as part of a larger organizational system?
 Check out this guide to staying organized in college.